R.W. Emerson

 The most true, or accurate of thoughts align with our values.

-There is what we are thinking about and there is the thought we have about ourself.
+There is what we are thinking about, and then there is the thought we have about ourselves.

-This allows you to distill what you are thinking, from what your thought is, and the feeling it becomes.
-Knowing what feelings lead to what emotion allows you to examine if what you are expressing is the experience you intend.
-When there is an intention expression mismatch, then there is an inaccuracy in thought or feeling.
+This process allows you to separate what you are thinking from the thought itself and the feeling it produces.
+Understanding how feelings lead to specific emotions helps you examine whether your expression aligns with your intended experience.
+When there is a mismatch between intention and expression, there is likely an inaccuracy in thought or feeling.

-Do not judge this thought as good or bad, just ask yourself is that thought accurate or true.
-If it is not then create a new, true thought: I can try, I will figure it out, I am safe.
-This will allow the feelings that extend to be more accurate as well.
-I like to tell people If your thought is not something that you would say on a job interview or when giving advice to a friend, do not say it to yourself.
+Do not judge your thought as good or bad.
+Instead, ask: Is this thought accurate or true?
+If it isn’t, replace it with a new, true thought: I can try.
+I will figure it out.
+I am safe.
+This shift allows your feelings to be more aligned with reality.
+I often tell people: if your thought is something you wouldn’t say in a job interview or when advising a friend, don’t say it to yourself.

-From thoughts feelings emanate - use the energy of your mind to guide you toward a specific emotion based on intention.
-As intention requires planning, plan to have a thought, that expresses the emotion you need for the experience you want.
+Feelings emanate from thoughts—use the energy of your mind to guide you toward an emotion that aligns with your intention.
+Because intention requires planning, plan to have a thought that expresses the emotion necessary for the experience you want.

-By organizing and correctly identifying your thoughts, feelings, and emotions, you will feel more in control.
-If your thought is not accurate (not true), your emotions are not appropriate (shame), and your experience not authentic (not real), you will feel anxiety - the incongruency between your heart and your mind.
+By correctly identifying and organizing your thoughts, feelings, and emotions, you will feel more in control.
+If your thought is inaccurate (not true), your emotions will be inappropriate (e.g., shame), and your experience will feel inauthentic (not real).
+This incongruence between heart and mind manifests as anxiety.

 Identify your thoughts, feelings, and emotions, and then ask yourself if they are accurate (true).